sge-network/sge/docs/specs/Market/02_State.md

 **BetConstraints**: Optional field which can put restrictions for bet acceptance criteria.

 **Meta**: Human-Readable data of the market.

-**SrContributionForHouse** The contribution of SR for the house corresponding to the market.

 **BookID** The ID of the created order book